 Short Biography

-Alexander has performed at many prestigious venues including Westminster Abbey, St Paul’s Cathedral, St George’s Chapel Windsor Castle, Royal Festival Hall, Wigmore Hall, Snape Maltings and abroad in the Netherlands, Iceland, France, Poland, Ireland, Italy and Germany.
-He has also performed on RTE Television (Ireland) and BBC Radio.
-As an orchestral player Alexander has performed with the London Philharmonic Orchestra, the Royal Academy of Music Symphony Orchestra, has toured Europe with the European Union Youth Orchestra, and has worked under the batons of Marin Alsop, Gianandrea Noseda and Trevor Pinnock.
-He has played continuo with the Monteverdi String Band and has premiered works by leading composers Diana Burrell, Alison Willis, Zoltán Gárdonyi, Simon Lindley, David Fawcett and Lloyd Coleman.
+Alexander has performed at many venues including Westminster Abbey, St Paul’s Cathedral, Festival Hall, Wigmore Hall and abroad in the Netherlands, Iceland, France, Poland, Austria, Greece, Ireland, Italy and Germany.
+He has also performed on television and BBC Radio.
+As an orchestral player, Alexander has performed with the London Philharmonic Orchestra, has toured Europe with the European Union Youth Orchestra, and has worked under the batons of Marin Alsop, Gianandrea Noseda and Trevor Pinnock.
+He has premiered works by composers Diana Burrell, Simon Lindley, Alison Willis, Anthony Gray, Zoltán Gárdonyi, David Fawcett and Lloyd Coleman.
+Alexander has recently taken up the art of improvised silent film accompaniment, appearing on the opening night at the Derby Film Festival and at the Repton Festival.

 Under no circumstances must this biography be edited without permission.